quicwg/base-drafts/draft-ietf-quic-http.md

 compression contexts are used for each source of data.
 Compression MUST NOT be used if the source of data cannot be reliably determined.

-Further considerations regarding the compression of fields sections are described in {{QPACK}}.
+Further considerations regarding the compression of field sections are described in {{QPACK}}.

 ## Padding and Traffic Analysis